 It was previously announced that R&D tax relief will be reformed by expanding qualifying expenditure to include data and cloud costs, refocusing support towards UK-based innovation, reducing abuse of the claims system, and improving compliance.

-If your accounts are fully in order and you have an eligible R&D tax relief claim for FY 2021 / 2022, it is thus highly recommended that you apply by March 31.
-Unfortunately, this means that by the time March 31 comes around, many businesses will have missed their chance to claim R&D tax relief on projects undertaken in the 2021 tax year.
+If you have never claimed R&D tax relief before, your accounts are fully in order, and you have an eligible R&D tax relief claim for FY 2021–2022, it is thus highly recommended that you apply by March 31.

 We can help